 What Are The Temperament Differences Between Male And Female Cockapoos?

-Just like any other breed of dog, the temperament between a male and female are going to differ, even if it’s just slightly.
+Like any other breed of dog, the temperament between a male and female will differ, even if it’s just slightly.

 What is The Temperament of a Male Cockapoo?